Chora Church, One of the Most Beautiful Churches in the World.

 The first dome I came across had the 12 disciples of Christ laid out in this pattern that was stunning with windows within the dome.
 Speechless, there really were no words to express the feelings I have for this place.
 I stood silent and in awe, as if time stood still and tried to imagine the men who built this place so many years ago.
 The original church on this site was built in the early 5th century, and stood outside of the 4th century walls of Constantinople.

 I think looking at our past helps us to predict our future.

-Inside the domed areas where the mosaics had come off the ceilings or walls, there was the under pieces of carved-out, old, red brick, with sharp edges, as if the caretakers of this place took great care when the pieces of the mosaics had gotten destroyed or detached from the past.
+Inside the domed areas where the mosaics had come off the ceilings or walls, there were the under pieces of carved-out, old, red brick, with sharp edges.
+It was as if the caretakers of this place went to great care when the pieces of the mosaics had gotten destroyed or detached from the past.

 According to Wiki, it is is considered to be one of the most beautiful surviving examples of a Byzantine (later Roman Empire) church and I would define it as that as well.

 Other posts on Istanbul: